Self-Driving Trucks: Miracle or Menace?

 When You Need Help

 In a perfect world, these dangerous trucks would not be on our roads for another decade at least.
 Sadly, we do not live in a perfect world.
 In fact, you may have already shared a road with a driverless truck.
 You may have even been involved in an accident with one.
-If you have found yourself the victim of a driverless truck accident, then you need the help of an experienced Dallas truck accident attorney.
+If you have found yourself the victim of a driverless truck accident, then you need the help of an Dallas autonomous vehicle accident attorney.
 You deserve compensation, and we want to help you get it.
 To speak with a member of our legal team, call our firm, The Lenahan Law Firm, at (214) 295-1008.
 Our attorneys are ready to help you.